MSRConnections/Azure-training-course/Content/Data Lake/Data Lake Store + Analytics HOL.md

     _Adding a new Data Lake Analytics account_

 1. In the "New Data Lake Analytics" blade, enter a name for the new account.
 Once more, the name must be unique across Azure because it becomes part of a DNS name.
-Then select **Use existing** under **Resource Group** and select the resource group that you created in Exercise 1.
+Select **Use existing** under **Resource Group** and select the resource group that you created in Exercise 1.
+Then select the same location you selected for the Data Lake Store in Exercise 1.
 Finally, click **Data Lake Store** and select the Data Lake Store you created in Exercise 1 to associate the Data Lake Analytics account with your Data Lake Store.

 	When you're finished, click the **Create** button at the bottom of the "New Data Lake Analytics" blade.